kai-lawsonmcdowall/healthomics_parameter_creator/README.md

 # healthomics parameter creator

 ***This repo and it's contents has essentially been deprectaed by the addition of a newer repo [healthomics_helper_tools](https://github.com/kai-lawsonmcdowall/healthomics_helper_tools/tree/main).
-I'd highly encourage you to refer to that for end-to-end creation of NF-core workflows for HealthOmics*** <br>
+I'd highly encourage you to refer to that for end-to-end creation of NF-core workflows for HealthOmics*** <br><br>

 - A quick python script which creates the AWS HealthOmics parameter file for nf-core pipelines, as a prerequisite to uploading pipelines to [AWS HealtlhOmics](https://aws.amazon.com/healthomics/).
 It automates **Step 1 AWS HealthOmics Parameter file** in the workflow: [Migrating Nf-core Workflows Into AWS HealthOmics](https://catalog.us-east-1.prod.workshops.aws/workshops/76d4a4ff-fe6f-436a-a1c2-f7ce44bc5d17/en-US/workshop/create-healthomics-workflow)